 #1 Bahamas Paradise Cruise Line

 Haven’t heard of Bahamas Paradise Cruise Line?
-It’s a relatively small line that started sailing in 2015.
-For those looking for a deal, you can often sail for as little as $99 per person.
+It’s not a major cruise line.
+The small line that started sailing in 2015.
+For those looking for a deal, you can sometimes sail for as little as $99 per person.

 But the biggest difference is that the Bahamas Paradise Cruise Line offers two-day cruises that depart Florida and head to either Grand Bahama or Nassau.
 With two ships and two ports, the ships alternate, meaning there are departures literally every day.

-These two-day trips are shorter than what you’ll find with other lines.
+These two-day trips are shorter than what you’ll find with larger lines.

-Typically these routes run just $99 per person (there are a few higher-priced dates) for the lowest-cost interior cabin.
-Once you add in port taxes and fees, the price will jump to about $200 per person, but a cruise for roughly $400 all-in is still among the cheapest you will find.
+Often these routes run from $120-$160 per person for the lowest-cost interior cabin.
+Once you add in port taxes and fees, the price will jump, but a cruise for roughly $400-$500 all-in is still among the cheapest you will find.